The Prosecutor's Burden In A Tampa DUI Case

 Under the influence of alcohol or another substance to the extent that his or her normal faculties were impaired; or

-The defendant had a blood or breath alcohol level of .08 or more grams or more.
+The defendant had a blood alcohol level or breath alcohol level of .08 grams or more.

 Normal faculties include but are not limited to the ability to see, hear, walk, talk, judge distances, drive an automobile, make judgments, act in emergencies and, in general, to normally perform the many mental and physical acts of our daily lives.

 Actual physical control of a vehicle means the defendant must be physically in, or on, the vehicle and have the capability to operate the vehicle, regardless of whether he or she is actually operating the vehicle at the time.

 Under a theory of actual physical control, the police can arrest a person for DUI even when that person was not even driving.For example, let's say someone goes to a party, drinks too much, and becomes impaired.
 Rather than drive home, the person decides to do the responsible thing and sleep it off in their parked car.
 Even though the person did not drive the vehicle while impaired, if that person had the car keys in his pocket, under Florida law he would be guilty of DUI.